Bernard Stollman

-Bernard Stollman (July 19, 1929 – April 19, 2015) was an American lawyer and the founder of the ESP-Disk record label.
+Bernard Stollman (July 19, 1929 – April 19, 2015) was an American lawyer who was the founder of the ESP-Disk' record label.

 Biography

-He was born to a Jewish family in New Brunswick, New Jersey, and grew up in Plattsburgh, upstate New York, where his parents owned a chain of women's wear stores.
+Stollman was born to a Jewish family in New Brunswick, New Jersey, and grew up in Plattsburgh, upstate New York, where his parents owned a chain of women's wear stores.
 When he was 16, his family moved to Forest Hills, Queens, and he later attended Columbia University and Columbia Law School.
 In 1960, he started work as an unpaid intern for a law firm working on the estates of Charlie Parker and Billie Holiday.
 Over the next few years he developed a love of jazz music, did some legal work for Moe Asch at Folkways Records, and began advising jazz and rhythm and blues musicians on copyrights and contracts.

-He also learned Esperanto, and made a recording of poetry and songs, Ni Kantu en Esperanto, to promote the language, releasing it on his own label which he called ESP-Disk.
+He also learned Esperanto, and made a recording of poetry and songs, Ni Kantu en Esperanto, to promote the language, releasing it on his own label which he called ESP-Disk'.
 After receiving funding from his parents, he decided to establish the record label as a serious venture, to promote non-commercial and experimental music which would not otherwise be heard.
 In 1963, he approached free jazz pioneer Albert Ayler in a Harlem club, and offered to record an album with him.
 The album, Spiritual Unity, became ESP's second release.
 Thereafter, he recorded such jazz musicians as Sun Ra, Pharoah Sanders, Ornette Coleman, Paul Bley and Gato Barbieri.
-He also recorded writers including William Burroughs and Timothy Leary, and underground folk and rock acts including The Fugs, The Godz, Pearls Before Swine and The Holy Modal Rounders.
+He also recorded writers including William Burroughs and Timothy Leary, and underground folk and rock acts including the Fugs, the Godz, Pearls Before Swine and the Holy Modal Rounders.

-Stollman faced allegations of not paying royalties to artists, signed to ESP-Disk.
-Tom Rapp of the band Pearls Before Swine claimed that: "We never got any money from ESP.
+Stollman faced allegations of not paying royalties to artists, signed to ESP-Disk'.
+Tom Rapp of Pearls Before Swine claimed that: "We never got any money from ESP.
 Never, not even like a hundred dollars or something.
 My real sense is that he [Stollman] was abducted by aliens, and when he was probed it erased his memory of where all the money was".
-Peter Stampfel of the band Holy Modal Rounders and The Fugs claimed that Stollman told him that "the contract says that all rights belong to me.
+Peter Stampfel of the Holy Modal Rounders and the Fugs claimed that Stollman told him that "the contract says that all rights belong to me.
 You have no royalties ever, ever, ever.
 The publishing is mine.
-You don’t own the songs anymore.
-We don’t owe you anything".
-Members of The Fugs have also stated claims that they received an unfavourable record contract.
+You don't own the songs anymore.
+We don't owe you anything".
+Members of the Fugs have also stated claims that they received an unfavourable record contract.
 Ed Sanders said that "our royalty rate was less than 3%, one of the lower percentages in the history of western civilization".
 801 Magazine, which featured an interview with Stollman in 2008, said that Stollman claimed that "he paid all the recording costs and gave the musicians small advances", and that "he never made any money from the music".